ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 };
 ```

-`Scheduler` can also be used to create appointments. `Scheduler` has following APIs.
+`Scheduler` can also be used to create appointments, by providing the configuration, `

+`Scheduler` has following APIs.

 - `start()` - Starts the task scheduler, and run the services attached to it.
 - `stop()` - Stops the task.
 This will shutdown all the processes scheduled on the scheduler.
 - `pause()` - Pauses the scheduler.
-This will temporarily halt the task execution.
+This will temporarily halts the task execution.
 - `resume()` - Resumes a task, which has been paused.
 - `attach()` - Attaches a service to the scheduler.
 An optional parameter, `attachment` can be passed to the function, so that it will propagate into the resource.
 - `detach()` - Detaches any attached services from the task.